tanloner/Bayern_G9_CS_11/README.md

 First of all you need to install an IDE of your choice.
 For java, I usually use the IntelliJ IDEA.
 You can download it [here](https://www.jetbrains.com/idea/download/)<br>
 There are many other IDEs you can use, like Eclipse or NetBeans.
-And there are plenty tutorials on how to install them, so i won't go into detail here.
+And there are plenty tutorials on how to install them, so I won't go into detail here.

 however, you need to install the Java Development Kit (JDK) to be able to run Java programs.
 You can download it [here](https://www.oracle.com/java/technologies/downloads/) and if you want to try the python examples too, you also need to install python.
 You can download it [here](https://www.python.org/downloads/)